ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_aws_iot_s3/static-website.md

 layout: "learningpathall"
 ---

 Start by creating the website.
-To do this, create a new folder, for example, named IoTPage.
-Within the IoTPage folder, create three essential files:
+To do this, create a new folder, for example, named `IoTPage`.
+Within the `IoTPage` folder, create three essential files:
 * index.html
 * styles.css
 * index.js

 These files will serve as the backbone of your static website.
-The index.html file will contain the structure and content of your webpage, styles.css will define the styling and layout, and index.js will handle the interactive functionalities, such as fetching data from AWS Lambda and displaying it on your site.
+The `index.html` file will contain the structure and content of your webpage, `styles.css` will define the styling and layout, and `index.js` will handle the interactive functionalities, such as fetching data from AWS Lambda and displaying it on your site.

-Open index.html and modify it as follows:
+Open `index.html` and modify it as follows:

 ```html
 <!DOCTYPE html>